 2. Ebisoba Ichigen

-The restaurant near Susukino is always packed with locals and tourists eager to try the sea flavored pinkish broth.
+The restaurant near Susukino is always packed with locals and tourists eager to try the sea-flavored pinkish broth.
 But do not worry if you missed it during your stay in the city; the New Chitose Airport has its own Ebisoba shop.
-No excuses for not having your bowl of joy before boarding!
+No excuses for not having a bowl of Sapporo miso ramen before boarding!

 3. Teshikaga Ramen

-Located in the famous Ganso Ramen Yokocho, Teshikaga Ramen is a tiny shop that seats 9 people, where customers wait in line to have the privilege to sit at the counter and savor a bowl of ramen.
-Choose between the traditional miso, seafood, or the char-grilled version.
-Yet, the most popular is the Hokkaido Zenbu Nose Miso Ramen (Hokkaido Miso Ramen with Everything), a combination of all Hokkaido delicacies including snow crab, butter corn and pork, an exquisite dish which sells out pretty quickly every night.
-Teshikaga Ramen starts from 760 yen.
+Located in the famous Ganso Ramen Yokocho, Teshikaga Ramen is a tiny shop that seats nine people, where customers wait in line to have the privilege to sit at the counter.
+Choose between the traditional miso, seafood, or the char-grilled version, starting from around 760 yen.

 4. Aji no Karyu